Toggle menu

 3. Ensure the owner of the home has had the primary input into the design and layout of the dwelling.
 You will be asked to demonstrate this through your submission for Planning Permission and this should include (but not limited to) a written statement setting out how the self-builder has had input into the design and layout of the home, where and what parts of the process, inspiration and how this has been executed/evolved, details of meetings, details of sufficient funds to build (i.e. self-build mortgage agreement) and a design and engagement brief setting out how the relevant parties will work together to deliver the project.

-4. Please ensure the person promoting the plot is included on the Authority's Self Build Register at the time of applying for planning permission.
+4. Ideally the person promoting the plot should be included on the Authority's Self Build Register at the time of applying for planning permission.

 5. The description of development must include 'self-build' within its title.